Choosing a School

 There are almost 40 boarding schools west of the Mississippi River.

 There are almost 40 boarding schools west of the Mississippi River.
-If you were to drive west from this great river, the landscape and climate slowly change and, likewise, a perhaps previously unexplored region of boarding schools will begin to unfold before you.
+If you drive west from this great river, the landscape and climate slowly change, and, likewise, a perhaps previously unexplored region of boarding schools will begin to unfold before you.
 Like the Louis and Clark expedition many years ago, this voyage of discovery will be an astonishingly educational experience.

 Start anywhere west of the Mississippi, from Manitoba down to Texas; head west across the Great Plains and even past California and British Columbia all the way to Hawaii.
 On this voyage, you will find the many boarding schools represented by the Western Boarding Schools Association.
-These boarding schools can rival anything found in the East and, quite often, we offer more!
+These boarding schools can rival anything found in the East, and we often offer more!
 For example, did you know that Hawaii Prep has 80% of the world’s ecosystems and a LEED Platinum Energy Lab?
 Or that one can safely predict that many of the ice hockey medalists at the Sochi Olympic Games will have attended high school at Shattuck-St. Mary’s in Minnesota?
 Or that you can simultaneously watch condors fly overhead while on your way to surfing each day at Cate School in Carpentaria, California?
-Or that at my school, Brentwood College School, we can integrate marine biology and oceanography into our curriculum because we are situated directly on the Pacific Ocean?
+Or can we integrate marine biology and oceanography into our curriculum at my school, Brentwood College School, because we are situated directly on the Pacific Ocean?

 . . .read more